-Table 3-1: Summary of Nationally Significant Sites (NHL Criteria) Site Name Location NHL Criteria Integrity Significance Filipino Community Hall Delano, CA 1, 2 High On September 8, 1965, Filipino American farm workers led by Larry Itliong and affiliated with the AFL-CIO's AWOC gathered in this building and voted to go on strike against Delano table- grape growers.
+Table 3-1: Summary of Nationally Significant Sites (NHL Criteria) Site Name Location NHL Criteria Integrity Significance Filipino Community Hall Delano, CA 1, 2 High The Filipino Community Hall represents the nationally significant role of Filipino Americans in the farm labor movement.
+On September 8, 1965, Filipino American farm workers led by Larry Itliong and affiliated with the AFL-CIO's AWOC gathered in this building and voted to go on strike against Delano table-grape growers.
 When members of the NFWA voted to join their strike eight days later, Itliong and other AWOC members made the Filipino Community Hall available as a joint strike headquarters.
-The hall hosted important visits by United Auto Workers' President Walter Reuther, Senator Robert F. Kennedy, and other influential supporters, and became a symbol of the farm labor movement's multi- ethnic unity during the 1960s.
+The hall hosted important visits by United Auto Workers' President Walter Reuther, Senator Robert F. Kennedy, and other influential supporters, and became a symbol of the farm labor movement's multi-ethnic unity during the 1960s.
 The Forty Acres Delano, CA 1, 2 High As a property purchased, built, and used by farmworkers, the Forty Acres embodies the farm labor movement itself.
 Forty Acres was designated a National Historic Landmark in 2008.
 It continues to function as a UFW field office.
 1966 Delano to Sacramento march route Delano to Sacramento, CA 1, 2 High The 1966 Delano to Sacramento march was a milestone event in the history of the farm labor movement.
 More than one hundred men and women set out from Delano on March 17, 1966, and thousands of farm workers and their families joined in for short stretches along the way.
 The march route passed through forty-two cities and towns of the San Joaquin Valley, as well as vast stretches of the agricultural landscape.
 By the time the marchers entered Sacramento on Easter Sunday, April 10, 1966, the farm worker movement had secured a contract and new waves of support from across the country.
-Nuestra Senora Reina de La Paz Keene, CA 1, 2 High Between 1970 and 1984, the farm labor movement transitioned into a modern labor union, the UFW.
-This union secured unprecedented gains during these years which were closely associated with La Paz.
-The property supported not only the UFW headquarters and Cesar Chavez's residence, but also the thousands of union members who came to La Paz to help devise organizing strategies, to receive training, and to strengthen their sense of solidarity.
-Upon his death in 1993, Chavez was buried at La Paz.
-La Paz was listed on the NHRP at the national level of significance on August 30, 2011.
-Santa Rita Center Phoenix, AZ 1, 2 High The Santa Rita Center was the center of one of the first orchestrated protests and in response to the passing of such legislation in Arizona and represents the evolution of the UFW into political action beyond California.